Admissions Policies and Procedures

 Each student’s application for admission is reviewed individually to assess the student’s ability to meet the rigors of the University’s curriculum.
 A minimum cumulative grade point average of 2.5 and an ACT composite score of 18 or SAT (critical reading + math) score of 940 must be attained to be considered for admission, but does not guarantee a favorable admission decision.
 The composition of the high school classes, grades achieved in the college preparatory classes, and the standardized test scores all are taken into consideration before an admission decision is rendered.

 Recommended high school preparation for admission to Walsh University should include the following units: 4 English, 3 Mathematics, 3 Sciences, 3 Social Studies, 2 Foreign Language, 1 Fine or Performing Art.

 The University is more interested in an applicant’s potential to succeed than in any prescribed pattern of courses.
-Should an applicant’s preparation differ from the requirements stated above, the Enrollment Management Committee will convene to review and make an admission decision based on each individual’s performance and potential to succeed.
+Should an applicant’s preparation differ from the requirements stated above, the Admissions Office will convene to review and make an admission decision based on each individual’s performance and potential to succeed.

 Test-Optional Admission Requirements

 Our Admissions Office supports a holistic approach to evaluating our freshman applicants.
 We believe there are many ways of measuring your strengths and readiness for college.
 Our test optional policy, you will not be required to submit ACT or SAT test scores.
 Your application will be evaluated based on your application information, high school transcripts, and admissions essay.